Pyro Scene

 Density

-Here you will find all settings related to the decrease, smoothing and evaluation of the density properties of the simulation.
-The Dissipation settings can be used, for example, to generally limit the spread of density and thus the size of the simulated cloud or smoke column, which can have a positive effect on memory requirements and simulation speed.
+Here you will find all settings relating to the decrease, smoothing and evaluation of the Density properties of the simulation.
+The Dissipation settings can be used, for example, to generally limit the spread of the Density and thus the size of the simulated cloud or smoke column, which can have a positive effect on the memory requirements and the simulation speed.

 Note:By using the Destructor Force object, a simulation can also be spatially constrained overall.